JoKerDii/DS-FAS/docs/notes/questions2.md

 * **Why do we care parameter initialization and how to do that?**

   Weight initialization is used to define the initial values for the parameters in neural network models prior to training the models on a dataset.

   Initialization can have a significant impact on convergence in training DNNs and performance of DNNs.
-Its main objective is to prevent layer activation outputs from exploding or vanishing gradients during the forward propagation, so that the network won't take too long to converge.
+Its main objective is to prevent layer activation outputs from exploding or vanishing gradients in the training process, so that the network won't take too long to converge.

   Notice that initializing all weights with zeros would lead the neurons to learn the same features during training.
 In fact, any constant initialization scheme will perform poorly, because neurons will evolve symmetrically throughout training with identical gradients.